thenewdarling/CurseOfStrahd/Session Recaps/2021-07-18 Session 6 - Begin Day 8.md

 Magda goes to investigate the [[Lady Watcher]]'s manor, but achieves nothing but pissing off the guard with her haughtiness.

-Jeremiah goes to a magic store and buys The Little Book of Necromancy, containing first-level necromancy spells.
+[[Jeremiah]] goes to a magic store and buys The Little Book of Necromancy, containing first-level necromancy spells.
 He then goes to the church.

 *(Magdalena whisper)* Magda runs into [[Sasha]] outside the church, who says she knows what she is, and gives her notes on vampirism -- implying that [[Asmodeus]]' pact alone will not be able to hold back her curse.

-Jeremiah and Magda run into each other outside the church and investigate the history of the [[Abbot]] of [[Krezk]] with [[Father Lucian]].
+[[Jeremiah]] and Magda run into each other outside the church and investigate the history of the [[Abbot]] of [[Krezk]] with [[Father Lucian]].
 The Church is grander than in [[Barovia Town]], though desolate.
 The symbology is the same though, and the window which overlooks Castle Ravenloft in the background.
 Apparently he will heal people of a zombie curse, a handful of people a year.

 They go to [[Blinksy]]'s.
 (IS NO FUN?
 IS NO BLINKSY!)
 And buy toys for [[Freek and Myrtle]]. [[Blinksy]] recognises [[Arlo]], he has been crafting a doll in the likeness of [[Arlo]] and [[Alessandra]] - after receiving a message from her, to let [[Arlo]] know he's ok and she's thinking of him.

-Magda pays Varian back for the room cost the night before, and decides now is the time to tell Jeremiah, [[Arlo]] and Varian about her curse.
+Magda pays Varian back for the room cost the night before, and decides now is the time to tell [[Jeremiah]], [[Arlo]] and Varian about her curse.

 ## Vallaki - Day 9 since Arrival in Barovia